umairsy/erpnext_org/erpnext_org/www/user-guide/accounts/opening-accounts.md

 #### The Opening Entry

 In ERPNext Opening Accounts are setup by submitting a special Journal Entries (Journal Voucher).

 Note: Make sure to set “Is Opening” as “Yes” in the More Info section.

-> Setup > Opening Accounts and Stock > Opening Accounting Entries.
+> Accounts > Journal Voucher > New

-Complete Journal Entries on the Debit and Credit side.
+Complete journal entries on the Debit and Credit side.

 ![Opening Entry](assets/erpnext_org/images/erpnext/opening-entry-1.png)

- To update opening balance is to make Journal Voucher for an individual/group of accounts.
+####Updating Opening Balance for Selected Accounts

+Step are as follows:

+1. Open new Journal Voucher.
+1. Voucher Type = Journal Entry
+1. Select Account in each row, and enter Debit/Credit balance in them.
+1. Select Temporary Account for balancing purpose.
+Selection of temporary account will depend based on account type (Asset or Liability).
+If accounts in which opening balance is to be updated is Asset account, then temporary account selected will be liability account, and vice-versa.

 For example, if you want to update balance in three bank accounts, then make Journal Vouchers in this manner.